VISIONThe California Jazz Conservatory admits musicians and graduates artists.

-The California Jazz Conservatory educates future generations to sustain the jazz art form.
-Positioned as the only independent, accredited music conservatory in the country devoted solely to the study and performance of jazz and related styles of music from throughout the world, the California Jazz Conservatory provides a dynamic community of students, artists, educators, scholars and audiences with a forum to study, perform, teach, research, appreciate and enjoy jazz and related styles of music from throughout the world.
+MISSIONThe California Jazz Conservatory educates future generations to sustain the African American art form, jazz.
+Positioned as the only independent, accredited music conservatory in the country devoted solely to the study and performance of jazz and jazz-influenced styles of music from throughout the world, the California Jazz Conservatory provides a dynamic community of students, artists, educators, scholars and audiences with a forum to study, perform, teach, research and appreciate jazz.

 The CJC strives to honor the historical and cultural heritage of the jazz canon by: